-With YouTube particularly, a main mistake is not taking it seriously as a search engine at all.
+With YouTube particularly, the main mistake is not taking it seriously as a search engine at all.

-First, it’s important to shift this perception by recognising a few key facts:
+First, it’s important to shift this perception by recognizing a few key facts:

 - YouTube is one of the most popular search engines globally, second only to parent company Google.

 - Among millennials, YouTube is the number one search engine being used.

 - Overall, use of YouTube as a search engine is on the rise.

 To ensure your videos are making its way to the top of these users’ search results, it’s critical that you know about YouTube SEO ranking factors.

 Make use of powerful YouTube SEO analysis tools, such as those provided by tubics.
 From there, you can use the data insights in optimizing both your channel and video metadata – applying keywords and search terms to your title, tags, and descriptions.